-As previously discussed, the requirements in this artifact are written agnostic of agency-specific needs or requirements as those inputs are expected to be solicited during the decomposition and derivation process that results in the RTM.
-Appropriately, the CDM PMO employs a generic, but consistent, set of verbs and nouns to leave solutions engineering activities unconstrained (i.e., Agency needs elicitation, requirements decomposition and derivation) while clearly communicating functionality (and intent).
-The only exception to this guideline is in cases where CDM-specific or reserved terminology [e.g., Master Device Record (MDR) or Unauthorized Device] is used.
-In this scenario, the CDM program's data dictionary (AV-2) is the primary artifact for establishing a common program lexicon and has the authoritative definitions and guidance.
+As previously discussed, the requirements in this artifact are written agnostic of agency-specific needs or requirements because those inputs are expected to be solicited during the decomposition and derivation process that results in the RTM.
+Appropriately, the CDM PMO employs a very generic, but consistent, set of verbs and nouns to leave solutions engineering activities unconstrained (i.e., agency needs elicitation, requirements decomposition, and derivation) while clearly communicating functionality (and intent).
+The only exception to this guideline is in cases where CDM-specific or reserved terminology (e.g., Master Device Record [MDR] or Unauthorized Device) is used.
+In this scenario, the CDM Program's Data Dictionary (AV-2) is the primary artifact for establishing a common program lexicon and has the authoritative definitions and guidance.

-Furthermore, the program supports a principle of allowing agencies and integrators to implement whichever industry tools they feel are most appropriate to their needs, provided they can meet the functional needs of the program.
-Therefore, the Functional requirements in this document are also vendor-agnostic, allowing industry. agencies, and the CDM integrators to collaborate on technologies they feel are appropriate to the program's baseline (see the APL use case in Section 1.1.1).
+Further, the program supports a principle of allowing agencies and integrators to implement whichever industry tools they conclude are most appropriate to their needs, provided they can meet the functional needs of the program.
+Therefore, the Functional Requirements in this document are also vendor-agnostic, allowing industry, agencies, and the CDM integrators to collaborate on technologies they conclude are appropriate to the program's baseline.
+(See the APL use case referenced in Section 1.1.1).

-Additionally, this document uses a concept referred to as "common" requirements as a way to condense duplicative requirements that apply to all capabilities and, consequently, any tools or sensors that are acquired to support those capabilities.
+Also, this document uses a concept referred to as "common" requirements as a way to condense duplicative requirements that apply to all capabilities and, consequently, any tools or sensors that are acquired to support those capabilities.
 Common requirements should be interpreted as additional requirements for every capability and, as a general principle, are not duplicated or contradicted within each capabilities' specific requirements.